What to Pack for Gaborone

 Summer (Rainy Season)

-Add: Lightweight rain jacket, Quick-dry clothing, Waterproof shoe covers
+Add: Lightweight rain jacket, Quick-dry clothing, Waterproof bag cover

 Winter (Dry Season)